September Beekeeping UK – Feeding, Varroa and Winter Prep

 By this stage you should also remove queen excluders.
 If an excluder is left in place over winter, the bees may move up into the supers as a cluster and leave the queen behind to chill and die.

-How often to inspect in September
+How Often to Inspect in September

 September is usually the point where you can stop weekly swarm-control inspections.
 Swarming is unlikely and opening hives too often can disrupt the colony and chill brood.